izzy-robinson/msc-thesis/Outlook.md

 - We generated several SOS decompositions of our quantum LF inequality.
 Each of these independently leads to a set of self-testing equations.
 It would be good to investigate them.

+- We found the bound on our new quantum LF inequality.
+It would be good to find a quantum state and explicit measurement scheme which yields this maximum.

 Given time, we hope to engage in these future directions.